ing-bank/scruid/README.md

 ## Configuration

 The configuration is done by [Typesafe config](https://github.com/typesafehub/config).
-The configuration can be overriden by using environment variables, e.g. `DRUID_HOST`, `DRUID_PORT` and `DRUID_DATASOURCE`.
+The configuration can be overridden by using environment variables, e.g. `DRUID_HOST`, `DRUID_PORT` and `DRUID_DATASOURCE`.
 Or by placing an application.conf in your own project and this will override the reference.conf of the scruid library.

 ```
 druid = {